PG&E says it 'strongly disagrees' delayed maintenance played role in Camp Fire

 “Rather, the purpose of that work was to address the clearance between transmission line conductors and from transmission line conductors to the ground,” PG&E said.

+A failure of one PG&E power line in November caused the Camp Fire, which killed more than 80 people and destroyed the town of Paradise.

+Alsup is overseeing PG&E’s probation stemming from its conviction over a deadly 2010 natural gas pipeline explosion.
+He has been pressing PG&E for answers on its safety measures in response to massive wildfires in 2017 and 2018 that forced the company into bankruptcy in January in separate proceedings in U.S. Bankruptcy Court in San Francisco.

-Reporting by Jim Christie; Editing by Leslie Adler and Grant McCool
+Reporting by Jim Christie; Editing by Leslie Adler, Grant McCool and Cynthia Osterman